Error bounds, PL condition, and quadratic growth for weakly convex functions, and linear convergences of proximal point methods: Relationships between regularity conditions

 \item \textbf{Quadratic Growth (QG)}: there exists a constant $\muq > 0$ such that

 \end{enumerate} All the regularity conditions above are defined over a sublevel set $[f \leq f^\star + \nu]$.
 If~$v = +\infty$, then they are global.
-In particular, \cref{eq:SC} imposes a quadratic lower bound for every point in the sublevel set.
-On the other hand, \cref{eq:RSI}, \cref{eq:EB} and \cref{eq:PL} all require a certain growth of the subdifferential $\fpartial f(x)$ when moving away from its solution set $S$ or optimal value $f^\star$.
+In particular, \cref{eq:SC} imposes a quadratic lower bound at every point in the sublevel set.
+On the other hand, \cref{eq:RSI}, \cref{eq:EB} and \cref{eq:PL} all require a certain growth of the minimal norm element in $\fpartial f(x)$ when moving away from its solution set $S$ or optimal value $f^\star$.
 It is easy to see that \cref{eq:RSI}, \cref{eq:EB} and \cref{eq:PL} all imply that every stationary point $0 \in \fpartial f(x)$ in the sublevel set $[f\leq f^\star + \nu]$ is a global minimum (but they do not imply the uniqueness of stationary points).
 Finally, \cref{eq:QG} shows that $f(x)$ grows at least quadratically when moving away from the solution set $S$.
+Unlike \cref{eq:RSI}, \cref{eq:EB} and \cref{eq:PL}, this \cref{eq:QG} alone allows suboptimal stationary points.